aaronbrezel/me/README.md

-# Code for personal page
+# Deprecated personal page

-Test test, we're just going to see what shows up
+Welcome!
+This is personal site is old and deprecated.
+I've migrated over to https://aaronbrezel.github.io